Equity Mates Book Review #3 | Market Wizards – Jack Schwager

 What basic advice could you give a beginning trader or a losing trader?
 The first thing I would say is always bet less than 5 percent of your money on any one idea.
 That way you can be wrong more than twenty times; it will take you a long time to lose your money.
 I would emphasize that the 5 percent applies to one idea.
 If you take a long position in two different related grain markets, that is still one idea.

 You have to be willing to make mistakes regularly; there is nothing wrong with it.
-Michael taught me about making your best judgment, being wrong, making your next best judgment, being wrong, making your third best judgment, and then doubling your money.
+Bruce taught me about making your best judgment, being wrong, making your next best judgment, being wrong, making your third best judgment, and then doubling your money.

 Paul Tudor Jones